PulsarNeutronStar/DnD_Stuff/Kodiaks_Journal.md

 ## Rookie Village, before the Hunt for the Boar
 We talked to Wolf today.
 He keeps Rookie Village protected.
 Seems to a good guy.
-They mentioned sth about Factions. *Of course there is a gang war in the zone...*
+They mentioned something about Factions. *Of course there is a gang war in the zone...*

 Upon my Question what Factions are active within the zone he started to count them on his fingers:
 He mentioned `Duty`, `Freedom`, `the Military`, `the Ecologists`, some `Fanatics`, but another Group that starts with `K?
 C?` seems like he didnt wanted to talk about them further...
 He is well equipped. *Curious...*